endes0/MCArena/README.md

 Use the following to join the arena
 # /joinarena <KIT NAME>

-You must also be an Admin to create these arenas.
+You must also be an Admin or have the mcarena.create permission to create these arenas.

 Have fun.  :)